tezov/plugin_projet/README.md

 # Tezov plugin project

 ## What's New
+- 03/08/2023 - 1.0.2
+  - add Path and URL type accepted for catalog
+  - better error message when missing config plugin on app module
 - 03/08/2023 - 1.0.1
   - catalog cached with placeholder already replaced
   - rebuild placeholder key from inner to outer levels